-Benefit Description You pay Note: The calendar year deductible applies to certain Standard Option benefits in this Section.
-We added no throughout this brochure to show when the calendar year deductible applies.
-Emergency within our service area Emergency care at a doctor's office \$20 per PCP office visit \$35 per SCP office visit Emergency care at an urgent care center \$35 per visit Emergency care as an outpatient at a hospital, including doctors' services \$100 per visit (If referred to ER by PCP, \$20 copayment applies) - deductible applies to authorized admission Note: We waive the ER copay if you are admitted to the hospital directly from the emergency room.
+You pay tandard Option benefits in this Section.
+We added notes n the calendar year deductible applies.
+Emergency within our service area Emergency care at a doctor's office \$20 per PCP office visit \$35 per SCP office visit Emergency care at an urgent care center \$20 per visit • Emergency care as an outpatient at a hospital, including doctors' services \$150 per visit (If referred to ER by PCP, \$20 copayment applies) - deductible applies to authorized admission Note: We waive the ER copay if you are admitted to the hospital directly from the emergency room.
 ER copay is not waived if you are placed in observation status.
-Not covered: All Charges • Elective care or non-emergency care
+Not covered: • Elective care or non-emergency care All Charges